w1216linw/CRUD_P1/README.md

 # CRUD_P1
-  # simple application for storing employees' info.
+  # simple application using sql and react to store employees' info.